Webtrekk/open-source-guidelines/README.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt)

+## License
+This Open Source Guidelines Project is publicly available and its usage and modification terms are written down in the [MIT LICENSE](LICENSE-MIT.md) document.

 ## Definition of a Project
 A project in this guideline is a piece of code, script,  whole project, an executable software, how-to, documentation, solution to certain problem (not necessarily code)  that is considered to be open source.